 It was a 354 CID six, not too different in basic configuration to the Cummins six that Dodge pioneered in the eighties.
 They were just ahead of times, once again!
 But it just didn’t make sense for Americans to spend extra for a noisy diesel when gas was 29 cents.
 But Dodge’s other pioneering ways had a bigger and more lasting impact.

 Dodge’s big and bold moment came in 1963, when it offered the first standard-production crew cab of the Big Three.
 International already offered one, but that was still a significant thing indeed, and very forward looking.
 One could get crew cabs from GM and Ford, but they were cobbled together off the main assembly line, or farmed out.
 Dodge made it a regular line model, and it carved out a nice little niche for itself.
 And how many decades did it take for Chevy to finally offer a crew cab?
-And before we forget, Dodge also pioneered the extended cab (Club Cab) in 1973.
+Before we forget, Dodge also pioneered the extended cab (Club Cab) in 1973.
 When you’re number three, you just have to try harder.
 And carve out niches.

 We had neighbors in Iowa City that bought a big crew cab Dodge Camper special in about ’63 or ’64, with a giant camper on the back.
 What would look totally common-place now looked positively enormous then, and I was mighty jealous of their growing bumper sticker collection from all of their vacation destinations.
 “Must have a Dodge Camper someday…”